 The City has developed a stormwater management ordinance (Ordinance 2022-11) which includes a section specifically for newly developed and redeveloped construction sites.
 The ordinance was added to the City's Storm Water Management Plan submitted March 31, 2022.
-After a few stagnant years, there are 4 planned construction projects.
 This ordinance has streamlined the submittal and review of BMP plans.